mike51078/Bamazon/README.md

 ### Customer View

 The foundation of this assignment is a MySQL Database titled `bamazon`, which contains a main table called `products`.

-2. Then create a Table inside of that database called `products`.

-3. The products table should have each of the following columns:
+This table has a current inventory of products, with the following unique fields:

    * item_id (unique id for each product)
    * product_name (Name of product)
    * department_name
    * price (cost to customer)
    * stock_quantity (how much of the product is available in stores)

-4. Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

-5. Then create a Node application called `bamazonCustomer.js`.
-Running this application will first display all of the items available for sale.
-Include the ids, names, and prices of products for sale.

-6. The app should then prompt users with two messages.
+Upon beginning the program, the user will be provided with the options to view products currently for sale or to exit the program.
+If the user chooses to view the products, they will be prompted with the following messages:

-   * The first should ask them the ID of the product they would like to buy.
+   * The first will ask for the ID of the product they would like to buy.
-   * The second message should ask how many units of the product they would like to buy.
+   * The second message will ask how many units of the product they would like to buy.

-7. Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.
+Once the customer has placed the order, the application will check the store and verify there is enough of the product to meet the customer's request.
+If there is sufficient quantity, the program will inform the customer of a successful purchase, and return them to the initial screen.

-   * If not, the app should log a phrase like `Insufficient quantity!`, and then prevent the order from going through.
+If there is not a sufficient quantity, the app should log a phrase like `Insufficient quantity in stock`, and the user will be directed back to the initial screen.

-8. However, if your store _does_ have enough of the product, you should fulfill the customer's order.
-   * This means updating the SQL database to reflect the remaining quantity.
-   * Once the update goes through, show the customer the total cost of their purchase.